manroygood/roy-goodman/content/authors/admin/_index.md

 - icon: diagram-project
   icon_pack: fas
   link: https://genealogy.math.ndsu.nodak.edu/id.php?id=33125
-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: files/cvGoodman.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""